Frequently Asked Questions

 - IELTS: overall band score of at least 7, with no individual band score lower than 6.5.

-(8) What are the minimum GRE and grade-point average (GPA) scores required for admission?
+What is the minimum grade-point average (GPA) required for admission?

-The Carnegie Mellon Physics Department sets no specific minimum for the GRE score or GPA for admission.
-Decisions are based on the entire application record, including courses taken, GPA, letters of recommendation, research experience, GRE test results, and – for applicants whose native language is not English – the TOEFL score.
-See also below.
+The Carnegie Mellon Physics Department sets no specific minimum GPA for admission.
+Decisions are based on the entire application record, including courses taken, GPA, letters of recommendation, research experience, and – for applicants whose native language is not English – the TOEFL score.

 We do not, in general, offer admission to our Ph.D. program without also offering financial aid.
 This aid is in the form of assistantships, typically teaching assistantships, but occasionally also research assistantships and fellowships, that provide both a full tuition scholarship and a monthly stipend for living expenses.

-We do not have a M.S.-only program in Physics but only a Ph.D. program.
+We do not have a M.S.-only program in Physics, as ours is primarily a Ph.D. program.
 We do not offer financial aid to applicants who intend to study only for the M.S. degree.
-Our program is primarily a Ph.
-D. program.
 We will, in some cases, consider applicants who intend to obtain only a M.S. degree, but if we do, this will be exclusively for admission without financial aid.

 We do not offer admission for study beginning in the Spring (second) semester of the academic year (typically in January).
 Our program of graduate courses and our offers of financial aid are based on the full academic year beginning with the Fall semester (typically at the end of August).